norskeld/sigma/docs/content/parsers/regexp.md

 ## Implementation notes

-The regular expression must obey three simple rules:
+The regular expression must obey two simple rules:

 - It *does* use `g` flag.
 Flags like `u` and `i` are allowed and can be added if needed.
 - It *doesn't* use `^` and `$` to match at the beginning or at the end of the text.
-- It *doesn't* use capturing groups.

 ## Usage